Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 -Please, find more details at [see image](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot4.png)

-2.- On the folder "assets", I have subfolders, DataTables libraries and construction.js file.
+2.- On the folder "assets", I have the subfolders DataTables and construction.js file.

 ### Step 1

--The construction.js file.
+- The construction.js file.
+This is a custom function.
+You can visit this website for more information.
+- Disable bPaginate and bLength

 ```bash
 (function($, Drupal) {